geraintpalmer/SAS-R/LabSheets/Week_02.md

         print "Hello world"

+2. The following is an example of a single line comment in the middle of some code:

+        num = 2
+        num += 3  # Add 3 to num
+        print num

-22. The following is an example of a single line comment in the middle of some code:
+2. The following is an example of a single line comment in the middle of some code:

         num = 2
         num += 3  # Add 3 to num